ocaml/odoc/review.md

 - Rewrite the type parser in a more flexible framework than menhir (combinator or recursive descent)
 > Not needed in the end

-# TODO

-- Tester de virer la compression?
-  > Verifier si la double compression a de l'interet
-  > tester que gzip
-> Not done before vacation.
-Important !
-This one is blocking for a release.

-- Have something more robust than sizes in tests.
-Remove them, and use current-bench or just a manual benchmark.
-  > Not done before vacation.
-I do not know how to do this, and I believe that size is critical and size changes should make the tests fail.
-  A manual benchmark could be used for test/cram/base_benchmark.t were time to build the db is tested.

-- Have a benchmark of the cli

-- la limitation sur le packages de query n'est plus vraiment fonctionelle
-> demander a arthur, pas bloquant pour un release mais a nettoyer a un moment

-- `Index.Load_doc.with_tokenizer`: think of which character form a word
-> Not done before vacation.
-I agree that it could be expanded.

-- Maybe store all "arbitrary constants" relative to the cost function somewhere
-> I think it is fine as is for now.

 # Explications commentée